A model for framed configuration spaces of points: The fiber-wise little discs operad

-\end{thm} \begin{proof} Checking that $\omega$ commutes with all the structures involved is done by arguments very similar to the ones found in~\cite{LambrechtsVolic2014,CamposWillwacher2016,Idrissi2016}, using theorems of~\cite{HardtLambrechtsTurchinVolic2011}.
-It is compatible with: \begin{itemize} \item the differential: by the Stokes formula~\cite[Prop.~8.3]{HardtLambrechtsTurchinVolic2011} and the additivity of integration along fibers~\cite[Prop.~8.11]{HardtLambrechtsTurchinVolic2011}; \item the products: by the multiplicative property of integration along fibers~\cite[Prop.~8.15]{HardtLambrechtsTurchinVolic2011}; \item the cooperad structure: by an immediate check on generators; \item the identification of internal components $\gamma$ with $z(\gamma)$: by the multiplicative property of integral along fibers and the double pushforward formula~\cite[Prop.~8.13]{HardtLambrechtsTurchinVolic2011}. \end{itemize} Finally, it is a quasi-isomorphism by the fact that the model of the homotopy pullback is the homotopy pushout of the models (and since the maps we consider are (co)fibrations then we can recover the adjective ``homotopy''). \end{proof}
+the first summand corresponds to the tadpole action, and the second summand is the integral along the fiberwise boundary, which splits as several summands that exactly correspond to edge contractions (see the analogous argument in \cite[Proposition 9.4.1]{LambrechtsVolic2014} and note that we use Lemma~\ref{lem:z}); \item the products, by the multiplicative property of integration along fibers \cite[Proposition~8.15]{HardtLambrechtsTurchinVolic2011}; \item the cooperad structure, by an immediate check on the dgca generators; \item the identification of internal components $\gamma$ with $0$, by the multiplicative property of integral along fibers and the double pushforward formula~\cite[Proposition~8.13]{HardtLambrechtsTurchinVolic2011} (the argument is the same as the one of \cite[Lemma 9.3.7]{LambrechtsVolic2014} by a dimension argument). \end{itemize} Finally, it is a quasi-isomorphism by the fact that the model of the homotopy pullback is the homotopy pushout of the models (and since the maps we consider are (co)fibrations then we can remove the adjective ``homotopy''). \end{proof}

-\begin{thm} The symmetric sequence $\stG_{M}$ is a Hopf right $\stG_{n}^{M}$-comodule, and we have a quasi-isomorphism of (homotopy) Hopf right comultimodules:
+\begin{thm} The symmetric sequence $\stG_{M}$ is a Hopf right $\stG_{n}^{M}$-comodule, and we have a quasi-isomorphism of homotopy Hopf right comultimodules: